-1. The culture that forces you to put work above everything else
+1. A culture that forces you to put work above everything else

 Most organisations have a straightforward rule that says that women can receive the same opportunities and perks as men if they put in the same commitment at the workplace.
 It is conveniently ignored that women are ‘expected’ to juggle their personal and professional lives, and have to make a considerable contribution to the household.
 Additionally, the higher levels of empathy and social intelligence that women bring to the table aren’t considered to be favourable traits.

-2. The culture where women aren’t their own advocates
+2. A culture where women aren’t their own advocates

 It is disheartening to see that women don’t tend to support a female colleague who gets promoted to a leadership position.
 The same goes for men too, but they don’t fight on the fringes.
 The fact that women don’t support each other makes it a natural ‘divide and rule’ game for men.